jalhadab/project5/readme.md

 - Qi Miao (IA)

 ## Visual Design
+Tried to keep with the techy, smart, navy-beige themes of the previous design.
+Mainly focuesd on increasing usability and designing an intuitive interface.

 ## Technician
 Wireframe organizes users alphabetically.
 The website organizes students chronologically from when their entry was created.